insin/newforms/docs/forms.rst

 Forms
 =====

-For a guide to the features of the Form API, please refer to the Django documentation for an introduction to the concepts and prose descriptions of
+For an introduction to and prose descriptions of the features of the Form API, please refer to the Django documentation for now:
-features:

    * `Django documentation -- The Forms API <https://docs.djangoproject.com/en/dev/ref/forms/api/>`_

-Headings from the Django documentation are duplicated below with JavaScript equivalents of example code.
+Selected portions of the Django documentation are duplicated below, with JavaScript equivalents of example code.

 ..
 Note::